Ahmed0or1/SMART_BOT/README.md

 ### Step 0

 Use this reference [provided by Google ](https://github.com/googleapis/nodejs-dialogflow) You should download all files :() Deleted files will appear in the pictures.
-Don't worry, I will learn you how to retrieve your API
+Don't worry, I will learn you how to create your API
 <br><img src="image/files.PNG" >
 ### Step 1
 Go to the path, open the command line